Today we're talking limonene. Specifically, what are the health benefits of limonene and where can you find them.

 Years later, scientists fed 2-6 grams of limonene to 43 woman with newly discovered breast cancer daily for 6 weeks before surgery to test limonene’s chemotherapeutic activity.
 Results indicated limonene supplementation reduced cyclin D1 expression, a protein associated with cancer, by 22% (11).

-These studies provide hope doctors can slow cancer cell growth naturally instead of using only toxic chemotherapy treatments.
+These studies provide hope doctors can slow cancer cell growth instead of using only toxic chemotherapy treatments.

 Liver Cancer, Prostate Cancer, and Colon Cancer